 About Barnet Battlefield

-The Battle of Barnet took place on the 14th of April 1471 and was one of the most decisive and bloody encounters of the Wars of the Roses.
+The Battle of Barnet took place on 14 April 1471 and was one of the most decisive and bloody encounters of the Wars of the Roses.

 Barnet Battlefield history